 Only military and qualifying family members are eligible to become USAA members and purchase USAA insurance policies

-- No physical locations available for in-person service
+Does not have physical brick and mortar locations or offices available for in-person insurance service

-Armed Forces Insurance is another insurance provider that caters specifically to military personnel and veterans.
+Armed Forces Insurance (AFI) is another insurance provider that caters specifically to military personnel and veterans.
 Homeowners insurance policies from Armed Forces Insurance include coverage for your dwelling and personal belongings, plus liability insurance, medical payments and loss of use coverage.
-Armed Forces Insurance also offers a wide variety of optional coverage for everything from golf cart coverage to identify theft coverage and more.
+Armed Forces Insurance also offers a variety of optional coverage for everything from golf carts to identify theft.

-- Long list of optional coverage, including animal liability coverage, water backup and sump overflow coverage, earthquake and flood coverage
+- Long list of optional coverage types, including animal liability coverage, water backup and sump overflow coverage, earthquake coverage and flood coverage

 - Unique discounts including gated community discount and security device discounts, as well as credits for home features like a new roof, windstorm mitigation and building code effectiveness

-- AFI membership is extended to not only veteran and active members of military and qualified family members, but also U.S. Department of Defense and U.S. Department of Veteran Affairs employees, National Guard, Reserves and Coast Guard, and more
+Membership extended to not only veterans, active-duty military and qualifying family members but also qualifying affiliates of the U.S. Department of Defense, U.S. Department of Veteran Affairs, National Guard, Reserves, Coast Guard and more

-- Offers multiple types of insurance, including auto, water craft, pet and more, conveniently giving policyholders many options for all their insurance needs
+Offers multiple types of insurance, including auto, water craft, pet and more

-- Received an National Association Of Insurance Commissioners (NAIC) Complaint Index score of 3.77 overall, indicating it received almost four times as many complaints as the industry average
+Received a National Association of Insurance Commissioners (NAIC) complaint index score of 3.77 overall — almost four times as many complaints as the industry average

 - As a Certified B-Corporation, Lemonade maintains strict social and environmental standards